ENSE374-F23/group5_proj/README.md

 #### Components

 The components used in our application are:

-User interface component: This is the front-end component that users interact with.
+- User interface component: This is the front-end component that users interact with.
 It’s designed to be user-friendly and intuitive, providing features like task input, calendar view.
-Database: This component stores all the user data including their tasks, deadlines and more.
+- Database: This component stores all the user data including their tasks, deadlines and more.
-Authentication System: This component manages user accounts, including registration, login, and password management
+- Authentication System: This component manages user accounts, including registration, login, and password management.

 (PAP) components: [File]()

 #### Features